matthew-ia/cayo/README.md

   - [`rollup-plugin-import-css`](https://github.com/jleeson/rollup-plugin-import-css) – adds support for `import 'style.css'` in JS source files
   - [`@rollup/plugin-json`](https://github.com/rollup/plugins/tree/master/packages/json) – adds support for `import data from 'data.json'` in JS source files

-If you need to add _plugin/preprocessor options_ to any of these, you'll need to install them in your project and pass them as config options in `cayo.config.js`.
+If you need to add _plugin/preprocessor options_ to these, you'll need to install the necessary packages locally, and import and use them as config options in `cayo.config.js`.

 More on [Svelte options](docs/config-reference.md#svelte-options) and [Vite options](docs/config-reference.md#vite-options) in the [Configuration Reference](docs/config-reference.md).

 > **Warning**<br>
 > Vite plugins will be passed to Cayo, but it's possible that certain plugins may break Cayo if they deal with handling the input differently than vanilla Vite or generate additional output files.
-Cayo acts like a plugin itself, by handling your source files and transforming them into files that vanilla Vite expects (e.g., the file-based router is similar to Vite multi-page plugins, which you wouldn't need anyway since Cayo does this).
+Cayo acts like a plugin itself, by handling your source files and transforming them into files that vanilla Vite expects (e.g., the built-in "file-based router" is similar to Vite multi-page plugins).

 ## Components

 By default, all components are prerendered.
 This means their lifecycle ends after they mount and finish one run cycle, and the UI state after the first cycle is rendered to static HTML.
 This also means that any JS you use within the component's
 `<script>` element "compiles away" after it's used to render the component.
-These components are "server side rendered", but are done so locally within Cayo processes rather than on a production server.
+These components are essentially "server side rendered", but are done so locally within Cayo processes rather than on a production server.

-Because the JS doesn't get taken to the client, this allows you to run any JS you want in order to render content, even Node built-in packages, like `path` or `fs`, and access global variables like `process`.
+Because the JS doesn't get taken to the client, this allows you to use any JS you want in order to render content, even Node built-in packages, like `path` or `fs`, and access global Node variables like `process`.
 This can be helpful if you want to extend rendering conditions that are specific to your own project's setup or workflow.

 But, what if you _do_ want runtime reactivity within a component?
-Enter, [Cayo Components](#cayo-components).
+Enter, Cayo Components.

 ## Cayo Components